Frequently Asked Questions

 Once a student scores Advanced or Proficient he/she has met the graduation requirement and is finished with that exam.

 Keystone remediation is no longer required for students who do not achieve proficiency on the Keystone Exams.
-As a result, Radnor High School will not offer Keystone courses in the 2019-2020 school year.

 No, the Pennsylvania Department of Education does not allow for retests once a student has scored proficient.

 No, once a student scores Proficient or Advanced, they have satisfied the state requirements for that content area.